jnicholz/RPSLS/README.md

 - [ ] Players listed in world lobby
 - [ ] Players Display Win loss ratio in lobby

+### Game Requirements
+- [ ] 3rd user can join a game in progress as comentator
+Gameplay -
+- [ ] Game is best of 7
+- [ ] if Player disconnects, disconnected is counted as a loss
+- [ ] if Player Disconnects, remaining has no change in stats Player Actions
+- [ ] Can choose Rock, Paper, Scisors, Lizard, or Spok
+- [ ] Can send emoticons
+- [ ] Can Send Text message
+- [ ] Speech recording

 ### Player requirements
 - [ ] Must register on first connection
 - [ ] Player has Win loss ratio